nishantnayar/prefect-trading/docs/garch-pairs-trading.md

 ## Overview

 This document outlines the architecture and implementation strategy for an **enterprise-level GARCH-based pairs trading system** with integrated MLflow model management.
-The system combines sophisticated volatility forecasting using GARCH models with automated model lifecycle management, periodic rebaselining, and seamless integration with existing trading infrastructure.
+The system is designed for multi-sector support (e.g., technology, healthcare, financial), but **currently only the technology sector is active**.
+The architecture, experiment tracking, and model management are all future-proofed for seamless expansion to additional sectors.

 ## System Architecture